Material Guide: Cotton Environmental Impact

 Where does the raw material come from?

-Cotton can be produced in adherence to a number of different standards and approaches.
-The most typical approaches are as follow.
+Cotton’s impact on the environment depends on production, as it can be produced in adherence to a number of different standards and approaches.
+The most typical approaches are as follows.

 Organic cotton is produced in adherence with requirements set forth by an organic standard.
 Three commonly used organic labels are GOTS (Global Organic Textile Standard), OCS Organic Content Standard, and USDA Organic.
 The main difference between these standards includes the scope to which the requirements apply.
 GOTS requires cotton to be produced, processed, and traced in accordance to key environmental and social requirements, while OCS and USDA focus on on-farm activities only.
 Organic cotton generally allows fertilisers and other crop protective agents, but these are limited to ones that are approved under the organic label.